KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 5. found 'node-fetch' in file `nsw.js`: Replace it with built-in fetch.
 6. found 'node-fetch' in file `spritpreisrechner.js`: Replace it with built-in fetch.
 7. found 'node-fetch' in file `tankerkoenig.js`: Replace it with built-in fetch.
-8. found 'node-fetch' in file `package-lock.json`: Replace it with built-in fetch.
-9. found 'MagicMirror2' in file `package.json`: Replace it with `MagicMirror²`
+8. found 'MagicMirror2' in file `package.json`: Replace it with `MagicMirror²`
-10. found 'node-fetch' in file `package.json`: Replace it with built-in fetch.
+9. found 'node-fetch' in file `package.json`: Replace it with built-in fetch.

 ## [MMM-FunnyHolidays by mattileh](https://github.com/mattileh/MMM-FunnyHolidays)